GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 In support of this, two more features are proposed:

-* A mechanism to allow GTScript files as if they were Python modules
+* A mechanism to allow GTScript files as if they were Python modules.
+The usage will be :code:`from gt4py import gtpy_importer; gtpy_importer.install()`.
 * A lazy variant or replacement of the ``stencil`` decorator, returning an object that supports manual stepwise compilation.